BSI-Bund/secvisogram/docs/user/document/acknowledgments-usage.en.md

 In contrast to the Vulnerability Acknowledgments (`/vulnerabilities[]/acknowledgments`) contributions to the whole document can be honored.

 Listing coordinating entities is recommended but not required.

+Further description of this type can be found under [types](types/acknowledgments-usage.en.md).